According to the National Institute of Health, the use of marijuana in the US has doubled between 2001 & 2013.

 - Low ability to perform complex tasks

-With the effects of marijuana lasting anywhere between 2 to 6 hours, any worker using marijuana even four hours before a work shift can endanger himself as well co-workers from work-related accidents caused by impaired judgment.
+With the effects of marijuana lasting anywhere between 2 to 6 hours, any worker using marijuana even four hours before a work shift can endanger himself as well as co-workers from work-related accidents caused by impaired judgment.

 According to the law, even states where the recreational and medicinal use of marijuana is legal, employers can ban the use of impairing substances.
 Like alcohol use, if it is believed that those under influence pose a risk to themselves and their co-workers, employers can ban as well as monitor employees for the abuse of marijuana.
 Marijuana traces can show up in the urine of a regular user for about six weeks, and an occasional user for about five days.